bobleesj/command-line-cheatsheet/README.md

 pip install . --no-cache-dir --no-deps

 # Build and install in development mode
+# compiled binaries/extensions are located in the project folder, not the environment
 pip install -e .

 # Install a package from a .whl file